tttor/islam/quran/saran-perbaikan-terjemahan/README.md

 ## Purposes
 * To reduce the approximation errors in translating from Arabic to Indonesian languages
-* To bridge the popular/short/standard translation to tafsir;
+* To bridge the popular/short/standard translation to the tafsir;
   to trigger the curiosity to study the tafsir
 * As a way to study arabic with priority of Quran and Hadist reading comprehension